 I crochet as a righty to this day.
 Many lefties who are visual learners need special instructional videos.
 Some YouTubers don’t do tutorials for lefties.

 I picked up knitting much later, as an adult.
 I was in Michaels shopping for yarn and this sweet white-haired lady came over to chat.
 (Waving at my dear friend Louise, 90 now.
 Yes, 90.
 Still kicking and knitting!)
 She taught classes there.
 I told her I was a hooker.
 (Couldn’t resist this worn-out crocheters' joke.)
 She invited me to a couple of classes to give knitting a chance.
 Glad I did.
 I’m stronger at crochet, but proud of the progress I’ve made with knitting.

 I’d say I’m an intermediate crocheter, but an “adventurous novice" knitter.
 If you’ve seen the work of advanced knitters and crocheters on social media, you’d know why my self-labeling fits.

-This year, I’ve even tried a little lace knitting (nothing super intricate), but when I finally understood the concept, I was good to go on some squares with simple repeats.
+Last year, I’ve even tried a little lace knitting (nothing super intricate), but when I finally understood the concept, I was good to go on some squares with simple repeats.
 I also did a pair of socks (that I actually like).
 The first time I tried to knit socks...huge fail.
 Full of ladders and something went wrong with the yarn overs.
 One sock was large enough for Big Foot.
-So ugly I didn’t pick up a sock pattern again until recently.
+So ugly I didn’t pick up a sock pattern again until about a year later.
 The second attempt is pictured below.
 (Used 9-inch circular needles for this pair.
 No problems with ladders!
 Love me some 9-inch circs!)
 I’m also improving my simple cables.
 (In hat pic above, the two on top are crocheted beanies using rib stitches.
 The two bottom ones with braided cables are knits.)